- Visa Application

 Mobile Phone

-We recommend you to make a mobile contract at one of discount mobile phone companies in Japan, for example: “povo” is provided by Au, and “ahamo” is provided by DoCoMo.
+We recommend you to make a mobile contract at one of discount mobile phone companies in Japan, for example: "UQ mobile" provided by KDDI, "Y!mobile" by SoftBank, "povo" by Au, and "ahamo" by DoCoMo.
+You can also sign it up on Internet; Sakura Mobile is an example.
 With a new SIM card, you can use your own smart phone in Japan.

 Internet